ayalcoh/Dev-req/README.md

 ### Technology Stack
 Please let me know:
 - Which frontend framework are you using?
-(React, Angular, Vue, etc...)
+(React, Angular, Vue, etc.)
 - Which version of the framework?
 - What UI libraries or component kits are you currently using?
 - What's your primary programming language for the backend?

 ### Build and Development Tools
 Could you share:
-- What package manager do you use? (npm, yarn, etc....)
+- What package manager do you use? (npm, yarn, etc.)
 - What build tools are in your workflow?
 - Any specific IDE or editor requirements?